noevila/prosopygnosia/README.md

 * allows fine-grained customization of filters and where to store downloaded media.

+### Numpy

+NumPy is the fundamental package for scientific computing with Python

 ### fer2013

 Dataset for faces, it will be used for the emotional recognition.